United Latinx Fund

-For nearly 30 years, United Latinx Fund (ULF) is Los Angeles’ leading foundation and philanthropic resource created for and by Latinx that transforms, uplifts and improves our community's quality of life by investing in sustainable, community driven-solutions.
-With generous support from workplace giving campaigns, ULF funds nonprofit organizations that deeply impact the communities they serve.
+For nearly 30 years, United Latinx Fund (ULF) is Los Angeles’ leading foundation and philanthropic resource created for and by Latinx that transforms, uplifts and improves our community's quality of life.
+United Latinx Fund nurtures resilient Latinx communities by advancing and investing in equitable, impactful and sustainable nonprofit innovations and their leaders that deeply impact the communities they serve.

 In 1989, a Taskforce of community leaders convened in response to the lack of public and private investments made in Latinx communities throughout greater Los Angeles.
 The Taskforce determined that: 1) The limited resources allocated by public and private institutions imposed numerous restrictions and rarely invested in organizational capacity; and 2) Latinx serving nonprofits needed a charitable organization that made long-term investments in our community.
 In response, United Latinx Fund (ULF) was launched in 1990 to provide Latinx with greater agency over our community’s needs along with the resources and strategies to meet those needs.